 Given your work in the recycling industry, has the recycling industry experienced changes?
 If so, how has recycling changed over the past 10 years (regarding the amount collected and the price of the commodity)?

 How has recycling at Georgia State changed over the past 5 years (regarding the amount collected)?

 What can students, faculty and staff do to ensure our recycling ends up in the right place?

 In 2013, an overwhelming majority of Georgia State students voted to allocate $3 per semester toward promoting sustainability initiatives on campus as part of their existing mandatory student fees.
 Recently this fee was increased to $5 per semester.
-Every August and September, chartered student organizations and departments on the Atlanta Campus have the opportunity to submit funding proposals to the Sustainability Fee Committee, which is comprised of students, faculty and staff.
+Every year, chartered student organizations and departments on the Atlanta Campus have the opportunity to submit funding proposals to the Sustainability Fee Committee, which is comprised of students, faculty and staff.